-If your employer wants to make changes to your employment contract such as your pay, your hours, location or holidays, it can be a worrying time for you as an employee.
-If you don’t agree to the changes, you do have certain rights.
+If your employer wants to make changes to your employment contract such as your pay, your hours, work location or holidays, it can be a worrying time.
+You may be wondering if your employer can change you contract without your consent.

 If you disagree with changes proposed to your employment contract, it is really important that you communicate that clearly.
 If you do not and continue to work varied terms (e.g. work a changed time shift), then this could be seen as implied acceptance of the changes.

 You cannot be fired for disagreeing changes to your employment contract.
-If your employer did so, you would have a valid claim against them for unfair dismissal (providing that you have worked for that employer for a minimum period of two continuous years).
+If your employer did so, you would have a valid claim against them for unfair dismissal.
+This would be valid providing that you have worked for that employer for a minimum period of two continuous years.

 This is to inform you of my position in relation to the proposed changes to my employment contract.